buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Rarity:** Rare; **Cost:** 1500 gp

-anyone who drinks this **potion** is as if they had cast Dominate Beast
+anyone who drinks this **potion** acts as if they had cast Dominate Beast

 ### Potion of Dragon Control